-The Springfield Housing Authority has established the following local preferences:
+The Springfield Housing Authority has established the following local preferences for Public Housing:

 If the SHA determines that your family is eligible, the then your name will be placed on the waiting list, unless it is able to assist you immediately.
 Once your name is reached on the waiting list, the SHA will contact you regarding additional information which may be required and to have fingerprints completed to screen from criminal history.
-Once this has taken place, then you will be sent a notice to attend a New Participant Briefing session and upon attendance of this session your voucher for housing assistance will be issued.
+Once this has taken place, then you will be sent a notice to attend a New Participant Briefing session.
 The Springfield Housing Authority screens applicants based on criminal history.
 A qualified applicant may not have a misdemeanor for the last 3 years or any felonious activity for the last 10 years.

 WHAT DO I BRING APPLY?